 - Nick Offerman was offered the role of Shawn but ended up rejecting it.

-- Everyone Meets Their Soulmate On Day One, When viewers later join the program, it’s easy to forget how many relationships started.
+- Everyone Meets Their Soulmate On Day One; When viewers later join the program, it’s easy to forget how many relationships started.
 It could surprise some fans to remember that on their very first day there, all new post-life entries find their soulmate.
-It’s a little surprising when watching the first time, as it seemed people would naturally have to find each other when they were alive.
+It’s a little surprising when watching the first time, as it seemed people would naturally have to see each other when they were alive.

 - Reality Warping: Michael happily can shift the afterlife reality to what he wishes, but this is most likely confined to the neighbourhood he built.